K-ost/Responsive-Tabs/README.md

 A very simple responsive tabs.
 It is based on ES6 classes.
 The desktop version behaves like regular tabs.
 The mobile version transforms to accordion.
-There are some oportunities:
+There are some oportunities like a collapsible and a changing size
-- collapsible
-- change size

 * PS.
 I'm not insisting that is the correct solution.
 I wrote it for my personal use.
 Perhaps, it will be imroved in the future.